Tragedy as 'fit and healthy' 32-year-old mother dies after collapsing while teaching exercise class in Cambridge, England

 Credit: kurhan/Shutterstock.com

-A ‘massively fit and healthy’ mother-of-two tragically passed away after suffering a brain aneurysm while she was teaching an exercise class.
+A ‘fit and healthy’ mother-of-two tragically passed away after suffering a brain aneurysm while she was teaching a fitness class.
 32-year-old Katy Hancock, from the village of Witchford in Cambridge, collapsed during the fitness bounce class on January 25, as reported today, Tuesday, February 28, by The Sun.

 She was immediately rushed to Hinchingbrooke Hospital for an MRI scan, from where she was subsequently transferred to Addenbrookes Neuro ICU in Cambridge.
 Katy sadly died one week later, on February 1.